-6 Tips For Taking A Cruise With a Toddler
+6 Tips For Your First Cruise With a Toddler

 Like many parents with young kids we have become cruise-goers!

-Here are a few things we wish we knew before we left and could have done more to plan around.
+Here are a few things we wish we knew about taking a cruise with young kids before we left, so that we could have planned better.

 Tip 1: Cruises are great for multi-generation vacations